tabalinas/jssocials/README.md

 ### Share

-A share config has few general for all shares parameters.
-Yet each share can have specific parameters.
+A share config has few applicable for all shares parameters.
+Yet each share may have specific parameters.

 ```javascript